FMIA Week 9: The Patriots Just Keep Winning and They Really Don’t Care

 After the game, though, Brady, who broke the record for combined regular-season and post-season passing yardage, wasn’t much of a stat guy.
 He never has been.
 Player after player walked by him toward the New England night as he talked to me, and he pumped them up, telling them how great they played.

 He was particularly glowing around Gordon, who scored once, and Cordarrelle Patterson, the 6-2, 230-pound receiver/returner-turned-running back.
-In the first 88 games of his NFL life, he’d never run the ball 10 times in a game.
-Last Monday night in Buffalo, he ran it 10 times.
+In the first 88 games of Patterson’s NFL life, he’d never run the ball 10 times in a game.
+Last week in Buffalo, he ran it 10 times.
 And Sunday night, 11 more.
 “We thought we had good depth at running back and we did at one point in the year,” Belichick said.
 “But depth in August and depth in November are two different things.”

 Brady told me: “A lot of guys have watched us play for a long time.
 I think they know they’re going to an organization that it’s really just about winning, about being selfless.
 If you gotta play running back, like CP [Patterson], you play running back.
 If you gotta block because you’re a receiver, you block.
 You gotta run a clearing route, you clear.”